 - United States v.
 ASCAP (In the Matter of DMX, Inc.) (S.D.N.Y.
 2010): complete trial victory for DMX in the ASCAP rate court establishing rates and terms for the first ever ASCAP “Adjustable Fee Blanket License.”

-- Determination of Rates and Terms for Satellite Digital Audio Radio Services (Copyright Royalty Board 2008): trial victory for Sirius XM satellite radio establishing favorable rates and terms for sound recording performance rights; defended successfully on appeal in D.C.
+- Determination of Rates and Terms for Satellite Digital Audio Radio Services (SDARS I) (U.S. Copyright Royalty Board 2008): trial victory for Sirius XM establishing favorable rates and terms for sound recording performance rights; defended successfully on appeal in D.C.
 Circuit.

 - Cambridge University Press, Oxford University Press, Sage Publications, Inc. v.
 Mark P. Becker, et al. (N.D.
-Georgia): ongoing copyright infringement litigation on behalf of three academic publisher plaintiffs addressing the legality of unlicensed distribution of digital course-reading materials at Georgia State University.
+Ga.): ongoing representation of academic publisher plaintiffs in copyright infringement litigation addressing the legality of unlicensed distribution of digital course-reading materials at Georgia State University.